6 Natural Regions of Colombia: Discover their Secrets and Culture

 Bolívar (Cartagena)

 Cartagena is the jewel of the crown in Bolivar.
-It’s not only the historic center that makes this city attractive, but also its surroundings, such as the paradisical Rosario islands.
+It’s not only the historic center that makes this city attractive but also its surroundings, such as the paradisical Rosario islands.
 People in Bolivar are happy and festive and feature a mix of African, indigenous, and Spanish cultures that influence music, dance, and cuisine.

 Cesar (Valledupar)